evgenyneu/SpringAnimationCALayer/README.md

 Currently animation looks similar to UIView's method.
-But the `duration`, `usingSpringWithDamping` and `initialSpringVelocity` values are different from UIView's arguments.
+But the `duration`, `usingSpringWithDamping` and `initialSpringVelocity` values are different from those in UIView's method.

 ## The Goal